Set (mathematics)

-This set equals the one above since they have the same elements.
+Two sets of polygons in Euler diagrams.
+The two sets are equal since they contain the same polygons (axiom of extensionality).

-In mathematics, a set is a collection of different things; the things are elements or members of the set and are typically mathematical objects: numbers, symbols, points in space, lines, other geometric shapes, variables, or other sets.
-A set may be finite or infinite.
-There is a unique set with no elements, called the empty set; a set with a single element is a singleton.
+In mathematics, a set is a collection of different things; the things are called elements or members of the set and are typically mathematical objects: numbers, symbols, points in space, lines, other geometric shapes, variables, functions, or even other sets.

-Sets are ubiquitous in modern mathematics.
-Indeed, set theory, more specifically Zermelo–Fraenkel set theory, has been the standard way to provide rigorous foundations for all branches of mathematics since the first half of the 20th century.
+Sets cannot be mathematically defined, since they form a primitive notion.
+Instead, they are characterized by basic properties (axioms) that sets must have to correspond to intuition about collections.
+In modern mathematics, since the first half of the 20th century, all mathematical objects are ultimately defined in terms of sets.
+That is, set theory serves as foundation of mathematics.

 Context

-Before the end of the 19th century, sets were not studied specifically, and were not clearly distinguished from sequences.
-Most mathematicians considered infinity as potential—meaning that it is the result of an endless process—and were reluctant to consider infinite sets, that is sets whose number of members is not a natural number.
-Specifically, a line was not considered as the set of its points, but as a locus where points may be located.
+Before the end of the 19th century, sets were not studied specifically, and they were not clearly distinguished from sequences.
+Most mathematicians considered infinity as potential—meaning that it is the result of an endless process—and were reluctant to consider infinite sets.
+For example, a line was considered not as a set of points, but as a locus where a point may be located.

 The mathematical study of infinite sets began with Georg Cantor (1845–1918).
-This provided some counterintuitive facts and paradoxes.
-For example, the number line has an infinite number of elements that is strictly larger than the infinite number of natural numbers, and any line segment has the same number of elements as the whole space.
-Also, Russell's paradox implies that the phrase "the set of all sets" is self-contradictory.

-Together with other counterintuitive results, this led to the foundational crisis of mathematics, which was eventually resolved with the general adoption of Zermelo–Fraenkel set theory as a robust foundation of set theory and all mathematics.
+This provided some counterintuitive statements and paradoxes.
+For example, the number line has an infinite number of elements that is strictly larger than the infinite number of natural numbers, and any line segment has the same number of elements as the whole line.
+Assuming the existence of a set of all sets led to a contradiction, Russell's paradox.
+This led to the foundational crisis of mathematics, and to proposed resolutions.
+One of these, Zermelo–Fraenkel set theory, has been generally adopted as a foundation of set theory and all mathematics, though much of mathematics does not require its full power.

 Meanwhile, sets started to be widely used in all mathematics.
 In particular, algebraic structures and mathematical spaces are typically defined in terms of sets.
 Also, many older mathematical results are restated in terms of sets.
 For example, Euclid's theorem is often stated as "the set of the prime numbers is infinite".
-This wide use of sets in mathematics was prophesied by David Hilbert when saying: "No one will drive us from the paradise which Cantor created for us."
+This wide use of sets in mathematics was prophesied by David Hilbert when saying: "No one will drive us from the paradise that Cantor created for us."

-Generally, the common usage of sets in mathematics does not require the full power of Zermelo–Fraenkel set theory.
-In mathematical practice, sets can be manipulated independently of the logical framework of this theory.

-The object of this article is to summarize the manipulation rules and properties of sets that are commonly used in mathematics, without reference to any logical framework.
+The object of this article is to summarize the manipulation rules and properties of sets that are commonly used in mathematics, without reference to a specific logical framework.
 For the branch of mathematics that studies sets, see Set theory; for an informal presentation of the corresponding logical framework, see Naive set theory; for a more formal presentation, see Axiomatic set theory and Zermelo–Fraenkel set theory.